UltiRequiem/joke-api/README.md

 > https://joke.deno.dev

-Get A random joke in this format:
+Returns a random joke in this format:

 ```json
 {